-Megan Thee Stallion Says She Is ‘Lucky To Be Alive’ After Being Shot Over The Weekend
+Megan Thee Stallion Says She Is ‘Grateful To Be Alive’ After Being Shot Over The Weekend

 Megan described the experience as an “eye opener and a blessing in disguise.”

-The “Savage” singer was reportedly at a party with Tory Lanez’ at a residence in Hollywood Hills when the events she described allegedly took place.
+The “Savage” singer was reportedly at a party with Tory Lanez at a residence in Hollywood Hills when the events she described allegedly took place.
 As TMZ reported, Lanez was arrested in connection with the incident and charged with possession of a concealed weapon.
 Law enforcement had originally been called to the scene when a disturbance was reported.
-When officers arrived on scene, witnesses an altercation in an SUV and shots were reportedly fired in the air.
+When officers arrived on scene, witnesses said an altercation occurred in an SUV, and shots were reportedly fired in the air.
 Officers, with a description of the vehicle, later tracked down Megan and Tory, who were accompanied by an unidentified woman.
 Police listed Megan as a victim in the incident.

 In following up on the story Wednesday, TMZ reported that all three individuals were initially detained.
 The outlet shared dramatic video footage of the event, in which the SUV’s occupants were ordered from the vehicle by law enforcement personnel using a loudspeaker.
 At the onset of the footage, a woman who appears to be Megan was ordered to put her hands up; she can clearly be heard saying “My hands are up” as she exited the vehicle’s backseat on the passenger side.

 Initial reports indicated Megan’s injuries were limited to a cut on her foot, caused by broken glass.
-She was taken to a hospital for the medical treatment she described today, via Instagram, directly following Lanez’ arrest.
+She was taken to a hospital for the medical treatment she described today, via Instagram, directly following Lanez’s arrest.

-According to Variety, Lanez was released on a $35,000 bond around and has a court appearance scheduled October 13.
+According to Variety, Lanez was released on a $35,000 bond around and has a court appearance scheduled for October 13.